awsdocs/amazon-route53-docs/doc_source/com.au.md

 **Restrictions**
 Only second\-level domains are available\.
 Route 53 supports the second\-level domains \.com\.au and net\.au\.
 Open to the public, with some restrictions:
-+ The \.com\.au and \.net\.au domains are open to legal persons, partnerships, or sole traders registered in Australia; to foreign companies licensed to trade in Australia; and to owners or applicants of an Australian\-registered trademark\.
++ The \.com\.au and \.net\.au domains are open to partnerships or sole traders registered in Australia; to foreign companies licensed to trade in Australia; and to owners or applicants of an Australian\-registered trademark\.
+Individuals cannot register \.com\.au/\.net\.au domains\.
+The registrant contact must be a company\.
 + Your domain name must be identical to your name \(as registered with the relevant Australian authorities\) or to your trademark \(or to the abbreviation or acronym for your trademark\)\.
 + The domain name should indicate your activity\.
 For example, it should indicate a product that you sell or a service that you provide\.
 + During the registration process, you must provide the following information: